nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

 ```

 As you might imagine, this isn't particulary interesting.
 But, the `name="memoize_negative"` might have caught your eye.
 `Interpretation`s are part of a unique registry.
-The `name` property corresponds with the `type` property that we covered in
+The `alias` property corresponds with the `type` property that is covered in
-the [Basic Usage](#basic-usage) section.
+the [Interpreter Reference](../reference/interpreter.md) section.
 Functionally, all other keys in the object are forwarded to this classes constructor.

 Given that, let's consider our `MemoizeNegativeProperty` class.
 That implies that we could write down a constructor like this: